uozrobotics/hackathon2025_ws/doc/challenge.md

 The score calculation is based on:
 * the total time to reach the end of the path
-* the distance of the robot to the path (except in the crops field)
 * the surface covered by the weeder in the field

 There is also different source of penalties:
 * crushing crops
 * colliding with obstacles
+* keeping implement down outside the crop fields
-* leaving the area around the reference path
+* leaving the geofence